ripienaar/travlrmap/README.md

 a929d3a47ee0c151fcf2cfde9efabf605bb0f999c672cf5bd0816c303fd6f778
 ````

-Given the salt you can calculate your password hash:
+Given the salt you can calculate your password hash by concatenating your password and
+calculating the md5 of the combination:

 ````
-echo -n a929d3a47ee0c151fcf2cfde9efabf605bb0f999c672cf5bd0816c303fd6f778password | md5sum
+$ echo -n a929d3a47ee0c151fcf2cfde9efabf605bb0f999c672cf5bd0816c303fd6f778password | md5sum
 156166b575d6074b82f7f6c8453b81b8
 ````